jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 # Public Finance Act 1989
-_Consolidation as at 2010-07-07_
+_Consolidation as at 2010-07-30_

-> An Act to amend the law governing the use of public financial resources and to that end to—aprovide a framework for Parliamentary scrutiny of the Government's management of the Crown's assets and liabilities, including expenditure proposals; and b establish lines of responsibility for the use of public financial resources; and cestablish financial management incentives to encourage effective and efficient use of financial resources in departments and Crown entities; and d specify the minimum financial reporting obligations of the Crown, departments, and Crown entities; ande safeguard public assets by providing statutory authority and control for the raising of loans, issuing of securities, giving of guarantees, operation of bank accounts, and investment of funds
+> An Act to amend the law governing the use of public financial resources and to that end to—aprovide a framework for Parliamentary scrutiny of the Government's management of the Crown's assets and liabilities, including expenditure proposals; andbestablish lines of responsibility for the use of public financial resources; andcestablish financial management incentives to encourage effective and efficient use of financial resources in departments and Crown entities; anddspecify the minimum financial reporting obligations of the Crown, departments, and Crown entities; andesafeguard public assets by providing statutory authority and control for the raising of loans, issuing of securities, giving of guarantees, operation of bank accounts, and investment of funds

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Public Finance Act 1989.